ethstorage/es-node/SETUP.md

 PRIVATE_KEY=<private_key>
 EIP4844_DEVNET_URL=<l1_el_rpc>
 ```
-Where `<private_key>` is the private key of a prefund Ethereum account of the EIP-4844 devnet, and `<l1_el_rpc>` is the execution layer RPC URL of the EIP-4844 devnet.
+Where `<private_key>` is the private key of a pre-funded Ethereum account of the EIP-4844 devnet, and `<l1_el_rpc>` is the execution layer RPC URL of the EIP-4844 devnet.

 ### Step 3: Deploy contract
-Execute the following command to deploy contract:
+Execute the following command to deploy the contract:
 ```node
 npx hardhat run scripts/deploy.js --network devnet
 ```
-And you will see the deployed storage contract address on the console with 1 ether prefunded.
+And you will see the deployed storage contract address on the console with 1 ether pre-funded.

 ### Step 4: Update contract address
 Find the flag `--storage.l1contract` in `run.sh`, and replace the old value with the newly deployed one.